CDC says many Americans can now go outside without a mask - The Philadelphia Sunday Sun

-And those who are unvaccinated can go outside without masks in some cases, too.
+And those who are unvaccinated can go outside without masks in some situations, too.

-The new guidance represents another carefully calibrated step on the road back to normal from the coronavirus outbreak that has killed over 570,000 people in U.S.
+The new guidance represents another carefully calibrated step on the road back to normal from the coronavirus outbreak that has killed over 570,000 people in the United States.

-For most of the past year, the CDC had been advising Americans to wear masks outdoors if they are within 6 feet of each other.
+For most of the past year, the CDC had been advising Americans to wear masks outdoors if they are within 6 feet of one another.

+“Today, I hope, is a day when we can take another step back to the normalcy of before,” CDC Director Dr. Rochelle Walensky said.
+“Over the past year, we have spent a lot of time telling Americans what you can’t do.
+Today, I am going to tell you some of the things you can do, if you are fully vaccinated.”

+Walensky said the decision was driven by rising vaccination numbers; declines in COVID-19 cases, hospitalizations and deaths; and research showing that less than 10% of documented instances of transmission of the virus happened outdoors.

-“It’s the return of freedom,” said Dr. Mike Saag, an infectious disease expert at the University of Alabama at Birmingham who welcomed the change.
+Dr. Mike Saag, an infectious disease expert at the University of Alabama at Birmingham, welcomed the change in guidance.

+“It’s the return of freedom,” Saag said.
 “It’s the return of us being able to do normal activities again.
 We’re not there yet, but we’re on the exit ramp.
 And that’s a beautiful thing.”

 More people need to be vaccinated, and concerns persist about variants and other possible shifts in the epidemic.
 But Saag said the new guidance is a sensible reward following the development and distribution of effective vaccines and about 140 million Americans stepping forward to get their shots.